Sisters of Charity of the Incarnate Word

-The Congregation of the Sisters of Charity of the Incarnate Word is the name of two Roman Catholic religious institutes based in the U.S. state of Texas.
+The Congregation of the Sisters of Charity of the Incarnate Word (Latin: Congregatio Caritatis Verbi Incarnati). is the name of two related Catholic religious institutes based in Texas.
 They use the abbreviation C.C.V.I.
-(Congregatio Caritatis Verbi Incarnati).

 History

 Houston order

 The Congregation of the Sisters of Charity of the Incarnate Word, Houston is a religious institute of women begun in 1866, at the request of French-born Claude Marie Dubuis, the second Catholic bishop of the Diocese of Galveston, which then included the entire state of Texas.
 Texas was suffering from the ravages of the Civil War, coupled with the tragedy of a rapidly spreading cholera epidemic.

 In 1866, Dubuis contacted his friend Angelique Hiver, Superioress of the Order of the Incarnate Word and Blessed Sacrament in Lyon, France.
 The Sisters could not fulfill his request since the order was cloistered and was committed to the ministry of education.
 Dubuis then applied for the admission of three young women who had volunteered.
 They were received into the monastery for the purpose of receiving formation and the rule of the Order, with the understanding that a new order was being formed.
 For a long time, the Lyon community continued to direct and support the Sisters of Charity of the Incarnate Word, as the new community came to be known.